Prediction horizon shapes representations in predictive learning: Related Work

 \section{Related Work}

-Predictive coding has been shown to uncover latent structure in environments. \cite{recanatesi2021predictive} demonstrated that predictive learning can recover low-dimensional latent spaces in discrete, continuous, and angular settings.
-However, they did not examine when such structure fails to emerge. \cite{levenstein2024sequential} extended this line of work, showing that recurrent networks form continuous attractors under multi-step but not next-step prediction, underscoring the role of prediction horizon.
-Our study builds on these findings by analyzing how horizon length, network depth, and optimization dynamics bias predictive coding solutions.
+Predictive learning has been shown to uncover latent structure in environments \cite{recanatesi2021predictive}.
+In particular, predictive learning can recover low-dimensional latent spaces in discrete, continuous, and angular settings \cite{recanatesi2021predictive}.
+However, this prior work did not examine when such structure fails to emerge.
+More recent work extended this line of research by showing that recurrent networks form continuous attractors under large-horizon, but not next-step, prediction, highlighting the importance of prediction horizon \cite{levenstein2024sequential}.
+Our study builds on these findings by analyzing how horizon length, network depth, and optimization dynamics bias predictive learning solutions.

+Previous work has proposed several approaches for extracting latent structure within predictive frameworks.
+One line of work introduced models that enforce locally linear latent dynamics through explicit architectural priors \cite{watter2015embed}.
+Other work encouraged simplified latent dynamics by imposing a soft state-invariance regularizer, biasing the latent state to change slowly unless driven by actions \cite{saanum2024simplifying}.
+Related approaches have also learned structured latent transitions using contrastive objectives that separate true next states from negatives \cite{kipf2019contrastive}.
+While these methods demonstrate that predictive learning can reveal aspects of latent geometry, they rely on architectural constraints, explicit regularization, or assumed structure in the environment.
+In contrast, our work provides a mechanistic explanation for why and when predictive learning alone, without explicit regularization, reshapes the data geometry and consistently drives networks toward representations that recover the underlying latent state.

 Separately, theoretical results on implicit bias in classification show that gradient descent converges to the hard-margin SVM solution for linearly separable data.
-This has been established for single-layer \cite{soudry2018implicit}, deep linear \cite{ji2018gradient}, and homogeneous networks \cite{lyu2019gradient}.
-We use these results to characterize the implicit bias of deep linear networks in our abstract predictive coding classification task, and make a connection that was previously overlooked: In deep neural networks performing multiclass classifications, the parameters converge to the hard margin SVM with regularization over the weight matrix rank rather than its $L_2$ norm.
+This has been established for single-layer \citep{soudry2018implicit}, deep linear \citep{ji2018gradient}, and homogeneous networks \citep{lyu2019gradient}.

-Finally, while related to Neural Collapse \cite{papyan2020prevalence}, our findings differ: in our work representations collapse toward the latent geometry of the environment rather than a simplex, indicating that the effect arises from the structure of the environment rather than an optimal decoding geometry.
+Finally, while our findings are related to Neural Collapse \cite{papyan2020prevalence}, they are qualitatively different: in our setting, representations collapse toward the latent geometry of the environment rather than toward a simplex, indicating that the effect is driven by environmental structure rather than by an optimal decoding geometry.